ImportedPantsu/546-Project/Proposal.md

 *	Social Media sharing
     * A text or link built by the web page, which can be sent to social medias
 * Record the time taken to complete current game
-* Automatically record the score based on the time and the difficulty
 * User has option to give up during the game
 * User can get the solution when giving up
 * After finishing the user can have the choice to continue to a new game or go back to the menu